cdepillabout/evil-nix/README.md

 ## How does this work?

-The `evilDownloadUrl` function works by internally creating fixed-output derivations which output one of two known files, both with the same SHA1 hash.
+The `evilDownloadUrl` function works by internally creatinga fixed-output derivation which outputs one of two known files, both with the same SHA1 hash.
-These fixed-output derivations are allowed to access the network, and output one file to represent a single `1` bit, and the other file to represent a single `0` bit.
+This fixed-output derivation is allowed to access the network, and outputs one file to represent a single `1` bit, and the other file to represent a single `0` bit.
 This effectively leaks one bit of information from the internet in a non-reproducible manner.